Klovach/GDWC-Entry/README.md

 ### Contributing
 Once you have the project files on your machine, you can start contributing to Pounce & Portal.
 Here's a simplified workflow:

 Create a new branch for your work.
 This is important to prevent merge conflicts.
-You can do this using the following command:
+You can do so using the following command:

 ```bash
 git checkout -b feature/your-feature-name